georgeweigt/eigenmath/README.md

 ./eigenmath test/selftest2
 ```

-If something goes wrong, "Stop" is printed.
+If everything is ok then `ok` is printed.
-Otherwise, all is well.
+If something is wrong then `Stop` is printed.

 #